flutter/cocoon/codesign/README.md

-A standalone app to codesign Mac engine binaries.
+A standalone tool to codesign Mac engine binaries.